 The crunch point came in the middle of a very ordinary workday.
 I had made a simple mistake that shouldn’t have phased me at all; but it did.
 I found myself in the ladies, crying, shaking, heart pounding, sweating, thoughts racing.
 I was very scared – I didn’t know what was happening.
 I thought I was losing my mind.
 I wasn’t.
 I was having my first panic attack because my anxiety and stress levels had gone through the roof.

 The stress had been creeping up for some time, but I’d ignored it and thought I was coping, but deep down I knew things weren’t right.
-I’d lost my joy, felt fearful most of the time, sick, sometimes quite dreamy and detached.
+I’d lost my joy, woke every morning with a feeling of dread, felt fearful, sick, sometimes quite dreamy and detached.
 I thought there was something wrong with me or that I simply didn’t have the capacity to be happy.
-I was nervous all the time, worrying about anything and everything.
-I tried to control people and things too much because that made me feel more secure, but it caused problems in my relationships.
+I was on edge all the time, worrying about anything and everything.
+I tried to control people and things too much because that made me feel more secure, but, as you can imagine, it caused problems in my relationships.

 The day of my breakdown frightened me into action because I knew I couldn’t go on as I was.
 I’d hit the wall.

 It was really hard to admit to myself and others that I wasn’t coping, but I really had no choice.